CODAIT/max-tfjs-models/human-pose-estimator/README.md

   Returns the TensorFlow.js model.

-- **processInput(_image_)**
+- **processInput(_image_, _mirrorImage_)**

   Processes the input image to the shape and format expected by the model.
-The image is resized and converted to a 4D Tensor.
+The image is resized/scaled (to max width or height of 432px) and converted to a 4D Tensor.

   `image` - an instance of HTMLImageElement, HTMLCanvasElement, or HTMLVideoElement.
+  `mirrorImage` - if `true` the image will be flipped horizontally (e.g., mirrored webcam video).
+Default is `false`.

   Returns a 4D Tensor representation of the image that can be passed to the model.